 How much will the testing cost?

 The cost of a TB blood test will be billed to your health insurance.
-If you have purchased AIG Health Insurance, there will be no fee charged for the TB blood test.
+If you have purchased health insurance from Relation Insurance Services, there will be no fee charged for the TB blood test.
 If you have another insurance provider, the Campus Health Center (CHC) will bill them for the cost of your test.

 If there is any portion of the test that is not covered by your insurance, you will be billed for that amount.
 Without insurance, the TB blood test cost $60*.